 Mr. DeMarco holds a J.D. magna cum laude from New York University School of Law.
 At NYU he was a member of the NYU Law Review.
 He received his B.S.F.S. summa cum laude from the Edmund A. Walsh School of Foreign Service at Georgetown University.

 Mr. DeMarco is active in numerous professional associations including the:

 - International Bar Association (Technology and Litigation Sections);

 - International Association of Korean Lawyers (Regional Governor, New York Region)

 - American Bar Association, Criminal Justice Committee (Co-Chair, Cybercrime Committee, 2010-2011);

 - New York State Bar Association, Commercial and Federal Litigation Section (Co-chair, Internet and IP Committee, 2009-present); and

 Mr. DeMarco is a Martindale-Hubbell AV-rated lawyer for Computers and Software, Litigation and Internet Law, and is also listed in Chambers USA: America’s Leading Lawyers for Business guide as a leading lawyer nationwide in Privacy and Data Security.
-He has also been named as a “SuperLawyer” for his expertise and work in the area of Intellectual Property Litigation.
+He has also been named as a “SuperLawyer” in the area of Intellectual Property Litigation.
 He has published numerous articles and appeared on major news programs in his practice areas; is a member of the Professional Editorial Board of the prestigious Computer Law and Security Review (Elsevier); and serves on the Board of Advisors of the Center for Law and Information Policy at Fordham University School of Law.